-So, an indeal man learning to encode everything in binary language doesn’t make sense.
-That is the main reason why the computers weren’t popular in the 70s and the 80s.
-But later, even before the Windows was developed, people started developing kernels and similar stuff which were the core part of operating system.
-The kernels used to understand human readable format of a specific program, and then convert it into machine code.
-And this is where the programming languages emerged and changed the whole era of computer world.
-Applications were build in C and C++, and later on with Java, Python, Ruby and Perl.
+So, an ideal man learning to encode everything in binary language doesn’t make sense.
+That is the main reason why computers weren’t popular in the 70s and the 80s.
+Even before the development of Windows, people started developing kernels and similar components that formed the core part of the operating system.
+People use the kernels to understand the human-readable format of a specific program and then convert it into machine code.
+And this is where programming languages emerged and changed the whole era of the computer world.
+Applications were built in C and C++ and later on with Java, Python, Ruby, and Perl.

-As of now there are more than 50 programming languages all around.
-And that is atleast those which I know of.
-Let alone the fact that there are other programming languages which are even harder to understand than machine code.
-My point being, examples like Chicken programming and Malbolge.
-They are some serious nasty stuff to deal with.
+As of now, there are more than 50 programming languages all around.
+And that is at least those which I know of.
+Let alone the fact that there are other programming languages that are even harder to understand than machine code.
+My point is examples like Chicken Programming and Malbolge.
+They are some seriously nasty stuff to deal with.

-Now you might be wondering why I haven’t mentioned Shell programming above along with the other programming languages.
+You might wonder why I haven’t mentioned Shell programming or other programming languages above.
 The main reason being Shell itself is not a programming language.
 It is a scripting language.
-Shell is just a user end interactive program which interprets any input from the user and gives the result provided that the command is valid.
-It then passes the program to the kernel to execute it.
-The Shell is not a part of Kernel, but instead it uses the kernel to do its job of executing and creating files.
+An interactive program called the shell interprets user input and provides results if the command is valid.
+After that, it passes the program to the kernel to execute it.
+The Shell is not a part of the Kernel; instead, it uses the kernel to execute and create files.